Doncaster (North) services

 The fees are strictly enforced by CP Plus.

-In 2005 there were plans for the services' access road to be exploited to provide full access between the motorway and the local road network, as part of a surrounding business park development.
-This was dropped at the time but is now likely to happen again.
+In 2005 there were plans for the services's access road to be exploited to provide full access between the motorway and the local road network, as part of a surrounding business park development.
+This was dropped at the time but is now being proposed again.

 Some planing documents called it 'Hatfield North services'.